owenroberts/mmp270/labs/1-0_Programming_Intro.md

 ```
 extends Node

+# comments
+# anything after # is ignored by godot
-# save values that need to exist for multiple levels
+# use it to make notes for yourself, other developers

+# Global saves values that are tracked throughout all game scenes

-var total_lives = 3 # default lives to start with
+var total_lives = 3 # how many lives player starts with
-var player_lives = 3 # counts lives
+var player_lives = total_lives # use this to keep track of player lives
-var item_count = 0 # counts generic items, can add more, could be specific like apple_count
+var item_count = 0 # count generic items, can add more, use specific names like apple_count

 ```